|The vacation home is not available in the chosen period.|

 Available arrival date

 A practically arranged holiday cottage with an L-shaped living room and ocean view.
+There are 3 bedrooms with a bed of 160x200, a bed of 180x200 and 3 beds of 90x200.
 Located on a natural plot.

 The eastern part of Jutland is a variety of landscape types such as lush, green areas, big forests, coasts with fine beaches and busy and interesting towns.
 The green and hilly East Jutland has been formed by the glaciers of the Glacial Age.
 Where the meltwater made its way through the landscape, valleys, ravines and deep fiords were formed, and about 14,000 years ago, when the ice withdrew, a beautiful and hilly moraine landscape appeared.